- Do you struggle to understand others and fit in socially?

 Your results will then be compared to guidelines put forth by diagnostic manuals.
 Here in the UK this is not the DSM-5, popular in America, although your practitioner will know its recommendations.
 The ICD-10 is used instead, alongside the guidelines put forth by the National Institute of Health and Care Excellence (NICE).

-An assessment with an autism expert can mean you can:
+An assessment with an autism expert can help you or your child:

-- explain to others why you might seem different
+• explain to others why you or your child might seem different

-- receive the right treatment plan to help you cope
+• receive the right treatment plan to help cope

 It’s important to not overlook support for yourself if you are a family member or partner with someone suffering autism spectrum disorder.